-In Prolog, indexing finds the set of program clauses such that their heads unify with a given literal in the goal.
-In tabled logic programming, this is also interesting for detecting if a new goal is a variant or subsumed by a previously evaluated subgoal [6,10].
+As mentioned before, in Prolog, indexing finds the set of program clauses such that their heads unify with a given literal in the goal.
+In tabled logic programming, this is also interesting for detecting if a new goal is a variant or subsumed by a previously evaluated subgoal [5,12].